 Get a Debit Card with no International Transaction Fees

-Here are some suggestions that I am aware of in different countries, but I can only really vouch for the one I use.
-Please do your own research to ensure you find the product that suits you best – this is just to give you some ideas where to start.
+Here are some suggestions that I am aware of in different countries.
+Please do your own research to ensure you find the product that suits you best – this is just to give you some ideas about where to start.

 Australia